 GALS: Girls on Outdoor Adventures for Leadership and Science

 GALS is a free summer science program for high school (9th to 12 grade) female students to learn science hands-on while backpacking through the wilderness.
-GALS was created in 2016 by four female PhD students in Biology and Ecology programs at Duke University to increase opportunities for students who identify as female or gender nonconforming, students of color, students from low socioeconomic backgrounds, and other groups underrepresented in fields of STEM (Science, Technology, Engineering, and Math).
+GALS was created in 2016 by four female PhD students in Biology and Ecology programs at Duke University to increase opportunities for students who identify as female, students of color, students from low socioeconomic backgrounds, and other groups underrepresented in fields of STEM (Science, Technology, Engineering, and Math).

 Also check out the article that was published at NMSU and the Las Cruces Sun News about our 2018 GALS program: